ashimjk/ajk-research/spring/edge-services-routing/README.md

 - take care of error handling (using hystrix circuit breaker)
 - to do any kind of translations or transformations for payload that is going back and forth like transforming protocol to downstream services
-- can use adapter design pattern for any client specific requirement (can use openfiegn)
+- can use adapter design pattern for any client specific requirement (can use open-feign)
 - best place to handle cors by proxying the request